liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Examples.rst

    f(t,x) = \begin{cases} 1 & \text{if}\;\; x=1/2, \\
                           0 & \text{otherwise}. \end{cases}

 Numerical method
 ----------------

-The spatial derivatives are computed using second-order centered differences, with the data distributed over :math:`N` points on a uniform spatial grid.
+As with the ``brusselator1D.c`` test problem, this test computes spatial derivatives using second-order centered differences, with the data distributed over :math:`N` points on a uniform spatial grid.

 The number of spatial points :math:`N` and the heat conductivity parameter :math:`k`, as well as the desired relative and absolute solver tolerances, are provided in the input file ``input_heat1D.txt``.

-This program solves the problem with a DIRK method, utilizing a Newton iteration with the PCG iterative linear solver, and a user-supplied Jacobian-vector product routine.
+This program solves the problem with a DIRK method, utilizing a Newton iteration.
+The primary utility in including this example is that each Newton system is now solved with the PCG iterative linear solver, and a user-supplied Jacobian-vector product routine, in order to provide examples of their use.

-100 outputs are printed at equal intervals, and run statistics are printed at the end.

 Routines